mcknightlabs/rtmup/_posts/goal/2016-01-22-filmphotography.md

 	</figure>
 </div>

-I shared some edited version of the scans with an old friend from film school.
+I shared some of the images with an old friend from film school.
 "Why are you shooting 35?" was his first reaction.
 "Try out 120."

-A medium-format camera was a much bigger financial investment than the AE-1, but I desired to keep pushing my photography skills.
+A medium-format camera was a much larger financial investment than the AE-1, but I knew it was something I would regret not trying.
 Within a few months, I went on eBay and bid for a Mamiya 6.

 Soon after purchasing it, the Mamiya stopped working.
 I quickly deduced that the shutter curtain and another part were getting jammed.
 Using diagrams of the camera I found online, I dismantled it, fixed the jam, and put all of the parts back together (a great way to learn about your gear).